RadhikaR88/AirBnB-Price-Prediction/README.md

-# Price Prediction for AirBnB Rental listings (New York)
+# Price Prediction for AirBnB Rental listings (NYC)

 The project aims to analyze the AirBnB data set and intends to predict the price that a new property should expect to charge based on its features like location, capacity of occupancy, number of days to rent etc.